Arnix39/alfred/workspace/README.md

-This directory contains the ROS `catkin` workspace.
+This directory contains the ROS2 workspace for Alfred.